-Our friends in Southport, just across the Cape Fear River from Bald Head Island, have also been very helpful, as have other NC mainlanders: Marybeth Ray (a captain for the Southport - Fort Fisher ferry boat and the proprietor of Southport Paddle & Sail) has provided much local advice, made connections, and will volunteer at the event with her husband George and friends.
-Eleanor Erickson manages the Hampton Inn in Southport and has extended a special rate; she will once again volunteer on race day.
-Other race day volunteers include Scott Kollins and Keith Weitz of Durham, both five-time veterans of our Silver State 508 ultracycling race, as well as others from Bald Head Island, Southport, and the greater Wilmington area: we thank all of them for making March 21 a day to remember and a great experience for everybody!
+Our friends in Southport, just across the Cape Fear River from Bald Head Island, have also been very helpful, as have other NC mainlanders: Eleanor Erickson manages the Hampton Inn in Southport and has extended a special rate; she volunteers every year on race day with her son Jack.
+Other race day volunteers include Scott Kollins and Keith Weitz of Durham, both five-time finishers of our Silver State 508 ultracycling race in Nevada, as well as others from Bald Head Island, Southport, and the greater Wilmington area and beyond: we thank all of them for making this race super memorable and a great experience for everyone!!